-The CDE has updated its Model State Complaint Form to help ensure that complaints contain all of the required information.
-The form now contains more detailed instructions and examples of facts/allegations to aide parties in completing the form.
-Use of this complaint form is not required in order to file a State Complaint.
+The CDE created its Model State Complaint Form to help ensure that state complaints contain all of the required information.
+The form details instructions and examples of facts/allegations to aide parties in completing the form.
+Use of this complaint form is not required in order to file a state complaint.

 State Complaint Procedures